tari-project/rfcs/src/RFC-0140_Syncing_and_seeding.md

 #### Keeping in Sync

 The node that is in the `listening` state SHOULD periodically test a subset of its peers with ping messages to ensure that they are alive.
-When a node sends a ping message, it MUST include the height of the current longest chain, current accumulated PoW difficulty, hash of the [current head], it's pruning horizon and it's current pruned height.
-The receiving node MUST reply with a pong message, which should include it's version of the information contained within the ping message.
+When a node sends a ping message, it MUST include the all the `chain_metadata` fields.
+The receiving node MUST reply with a pong message, which should also include its version of the `chain_metadata` information.

-When a node receives pong replies from the current ping round, or the timeout expires, the collected chain_metadata replies will be examined to determine what the current best chain is, i.e. the chain with the most accumulated work.
+When a node receives pong replies from the current ping round, or the timeout expires, the collected `chain_metadata` replies will be examined to determine what the current best chain is, i.e. the chain with the most accumulated work.
 If the best chain is longer than out chain data the node will set [SynchronizationState] to `header_sync` and catch up with the network.